-We are in the “Age of the Customer”.
+We are in the “Age of the Customer.”
 No longer is business making the rules.
 The customer is king.
 Customers are more educated and empowered than ever.
-With the capabilities to blog, Tweet, Facebook and Yelp opinions, customers are on a stage with an audience of hundreds to potentially thousands.
+With the capabilities to blog, tweet, run a Facebook page, and post Yelp opinions, customers are on a stage with an audience of hundreds, thousands, even millions.
 This leaves little room for error, but ample room for opportunity.

 The opportunity is in customer engagement.
 We can easily collect vast amounts of data from various channels and devices.
 The key is to capture the right data and translate into deep insights that reveal the customer’s needs, wants and buying behaviors.
 This allows companies to build better products and services while enhancing and customizing the customer experience.
 As Forrester Research sums it up, “To serve customers well, firms must recognize that they will leverage many channels and that those channels must deliver a seamless customer experience.”
 While new or improved products are nice, being competitive isn’t enough these days.
 It’s about staying relevant throughout the entire customer lifecycle.